Skip to main content

 Data Security and Confidentiality

 Hai is designed with strong security and confidentiality protections.
-Vulnerability reports contain sensitive information, and HackerOne ensures they remain under customer and researcher control.
+Vulnerability reports, source code repositories, and other connected/integrated context sources contain sensitive information, and HackerOne ensures they remain under user control.

-Managing data privacy within trained or fine-tuned models introduces significant complexities.
+Managing data privacy within pre-trained models introduces significant complexities.
 Balancing granular permission sets and preventing unintended data exposure while maintaining strict access controls can introduce complex security risks.
-Hai takes a different approach to mitigate these risks: Hai does not train, fine-tune, or otherwise improve GenAI or large language models with customer or researcher data.
+HackerOne takes a different approach to mitigate these risks: we do not train, fine-tune, or otherwise improve GenAI or large language models with customer or researcher data.

-Hai’s GenAI models are stateless, meaning conversation data does not alter the model.
+Hai’s GenAI models are stateless, meaning interaction data does not alter the model.
+Each LLM supporting Hai operates statelessly, with zero data retention.
 All inferences occur entirely within HackerOne's infrastructure, including calling the model to generate a response.
 This ensures that HackerOne controls how conversational data is used and maintained securely.

 Human-in-the-Loop Oversight